apache/echarts-doc/en/option/series/treemap.md

 # series.treemap(Object)

-[Treemap](https://en.wikipedia.org/wiki/Treemapping) is a common way to present "hierarchical data" or "tree data".It primarily highlights the important nodes at all hierarchies in 『Tree』with area.
+[Treemap](https://en.wikipedia.org/wiki/Treemapping) is a common way to present "hierarchical data" or "tree data".
+It primarily highlights the important nodes at all hierarchies in 『Tree』with area.